WEC-Sim/WEC-Sim/docs/most/theory.rst

 |

-In the following, the Baseline and ROSCO control logics will be briefly explained, for more information refer to  :cite:`Hansen2005` (Baseline) and :cite:`abbas2022reference` (ROSCO).
+In the following, the Baseline and ROSCO control logics will be briefly explained; for more information refer to  :cite:`Hansen2005` (Baseline) and :cite:`abbas2022reference` (ROSCO).

 .. _Baseline: